 The Baron placed his hands on her head.
-She felt his coarse and wrinkled fingers against her skin.
-He smelled of tobacco and dirt, and of old, old history.
-She stared into his eyes; Two small black pinhole pupils, pierced deep into her soul.
+She felt the coarse and wrinkled fingers against her skin.
+He smelled of tobacco and dirt, and of old, ancient history.
+She stared into his eyes; Two small black pinhole pupils pierced deep into her soul.
 Suddenly the fog in her mind cleared.
 They were in his office; he had killed two of the gang to make a point, then left the last one alive.
 She quickly turned towards Gavin who sat tied to a chair in the corner.

 “Are you okay?”
 She asked.

 Shelby had already taken a seat next to him.
 The Baron answered on his behalf.

 “Oh, Mr. Morrison has proven to be a hard man to kill, Miss Strawberries.”